 A good power amplifier should disconnect the speaker during power-up and power-down.
 The signal chain is likely in a chaotic state during this period and the chaos produced better does not reach the speaker in order to protect it from potential damage.
 Furthermore, the loudspeaker should be protected from potential catastrophic failure of a DC coupled power amplifier driving the loudspeaker.
-The typical failure mode is that one of the power transistors forms a short circuit with the power supply, leaving the loudspeaker connected to the rail, resulting in destruction in most cases.
-I will discuss electromechanical relays and solid state relays and present my project based on a solid state relays.
+The typical failure mode is that one of the amplifier output stage power transistors forms a short circuit with the power supply, leaving the loudspeaker connected to the rail, resulting in destruction in most cases.
+I will discuss electromechanical relays and solid state relays and present my project based on a solid state relay.

 Usually the loudspeaker relay is an electromechanical one.
 While this is a good solution for muting the loudspeaker, an electromechanical relay may fail to interrupt the current that flows during catastrophic output stage failure, especially for high power amplifiers.
 The advantage of electromechanical relays is that they may have low distortion in theory.
 This benefit may vary from relay to relay and also dependent on age and wear of the relay.
 AC operated relays may induce noise into the signal.
 The disadvantage of electromechanical relays is limited DC current breaking capability.
 Wiebe Cazemier conducted a very illuminating study how to properly connect electromechanical relays so that they are more likely to disconnect the speaker during a DC event.
 He has also demonstrated that relays are prone to failure interrupting large DC currents.
 Conventional relays have very limited capability to switch high DC currents at high voltages.
 Special relays become very expensive or even unobtainable.
 Power relays that are used in electric installations may be able to break high current at high voltages, but fail at low signal level since they are not designed for this application.
 The result is crackling sound and even signal interruptions at lower levels due to oxides on the contacts.
 Actually those relays are built for switching mains voltage only and high current operation.
 Summary is that electromechanical relays may work fine for low power amplifiers, but are not suitable for loudspeaker protection in high power amplifiers.

 Solid state relays discussed here are made of two N-channel MOSFETs in series with their sources connected together.
-There are other types as well, which are unsuitable for this application.
+There are other types as well, which are unsuitable for audio applications.
 The advantages of such solid state relays are that they have low and predictable on resistance with generous current conducting capability, near zero "contact" wear, constant properties over lifetime and they can switch very fast, which allows to actually switch high currents.
 Disadvantage is sensitivity to excess voltage and non-linearity, which contributes to distortion.
 The main non-linearity of concern is that the RDSon is a function of the VDS across the MOSFET.
 Also, the CDS has impact on the ability to mute the speaker and is frequency dependent.
 Someone has performed a very interesting study how the non-linearity of solid state relays may contribute to distortion.
 Unfortunately I can't find the website anymore.
 Conclusion is that the contribution to distortion is negligible given that the ratio between relay resistance and loudspeaker impedance is reasonable.

 There are some considerations regarding the DC detection and control circuitry.
 The DC detection shall not falsely trigger during normal operation.
 Music may contain some DC due to asymmetric wave forms and low frequency content that may also trigger the detection.
 When using low pass filters to distinguish between signal and DC, less sensitivity towards false triggering means slower response time.
 Control circuitry needs to be reliable and robust.
 It can be kept very basic or more advanced by adding just a few low cost parts.
 For this project, versatility was given priority and therefore, higher part count and larger PCB real estate were accepted.